zhangzhao4444/claude-debugs-for-you/README.md

 Find bugs or have an idea that will improve this?
 Please open a pull request or log an issue.

+Does this readme suck?
+Help me improve it!

 ## Demo

 In this example, I made it intentionally very cautious (make no assumptions etc - same prompt as below) but you can ask it to do whatever.